tonghuikang/blog/_posts/2024-12-29-competitive-programming-supercommunity.md

 In AlphaZero, the training system is only given the rules of Go.
 In the supercommunity, the training system is only allowed knowledge up to what is covered in the course to the introduction to algorithms.

-This is how I expect this to be done
+How I expect this is done
-- Start by solving the simplest problem
+- Start by solving the easiest problems
 - Maintain a [leaderboard](https://judge.yosupo.jp/) of best solutions to equivalent problems
 	- The leaderboard is updated when a significantly better solution is achieved
 - Maintain a [Wikipedia](https://cp-algorithms.com/) of algorithms